1994 New Mexico gubernatorial election

 The 1994 New Mexico gubernatorial election was held on November 8, 1994, for the four-year term beginning on January 1, 1995.
 Candidates for governor and lieutenant governor ran on a ticket as running mates.

 Incumbent Democrat Bruce King ran for a fourth term with Patricia Madrid as a running mate, losing to Republican nominees Gary Johnson, a businessman, and Walter Bradley, a former state senator.
 Former Lieutenant Governor Roberto Mondragón ran with Steven Schmidt as the nominees of the Green Party, receiving 10.4 percent of the vote.

 The election was marked by the surprising rise of Republican Gary Johnson, the 41-year-old owner of one of the state's largest construction companies.
 Johnson, who had never before held elected office, upset a crowded Republican primary field by a margin of fewer than 1,300 votes.
 With the state's non-Republicans split between the centrist King and progressive Mondragón, King failed to gain a majority and Johnson won the election with 49.8% of the vote.

 This is the last time a governor of New Mexico lost re-election.
+This was one of four gubernatorial elections where an incumbent Democrat was defeated in 1994.

+Primary election

 Democratic Party

 King faced a tough renomination campaign, being challenged by incumbent Lieutenant Governor Casey Luna, who had a falling out with King in 1993 over King's refusal to give Luna a larger role in King's administration.
 Former New Mexico Commissioner of Public Lands Jim Baca also challenged King.